AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 The Schema Registry is used to access the Schema Library within Adobe Experience Platform, and provides a user interface and RESTful API from which all available library resources are accessible.
 The Schema Library contains Industry resources defined by Adobe, Vendor resources defined by Experience Platform partners, and classes, mixins, data types, and schemas that have been composed by members of your organization.

-To begin composing schema using the UI, follow along with the [Schema Editor user guide](../ui/overview.md) to build the "Loyalty Members" schema mentioned throughout this document.
+To begin composing schema using the UI, follow along with the [Schema Editor tutorial](../tutorials/create-schema-ui.md) to build the "Loyalty Members" schema mentioned throughout this document.

 To begin using the Schema Registry API, start by reading the [Schema Registry API developer guide](../api/getting-started.md).
 After reading the developer guide, follow the steps outlined in the tutorial on [creating a schema using the Schema Registry API](../tutorials/create-schema-api.md).